qmk/qmk_firmware/Home.md

 ## Dynamic macros: record and replay macros in runtime

 In addition to the static macros described above, you may enable the dynamic macros which you may record while writing.
 They are forgotten as soon as the keyboard is unplugged.
-Only two such macros may be stored at the same time, with the total length of 128 keypresses.
+Only two such macros may be stored at the same time, with the total length of 64 keypresses (by default).

 To enable them, first add a new element to the `planck_keycodes` enum -- `DYNAMIC_MACRO_RANGE`: